radiatecode/laravel-permission-name-generator/README.md

 - `make(string $view, array $data = [])`: set your view.
 - `withPermissions(array $permissions)`: pass generated permission names.
-- `markRolePermissions(string $roleName,arra $rolePermissions,string $permissionsSaveUrl = null)`: This method helps you to mark the stored role's permissions, you can define a url where you can store/update the permissions of the role
+- `markRolePermissions(string $roleName,arra $rolePermissions,string $permissionsSaveUrl = null)`: This method helps you to mark the stored role's permissions in view so that you can identify which permissions are belongs to the role, you can define a url where you can store/update the permissions of the role
 - `render()`: it render the view along with predefined data ($permissionCards, $permissionScripts), display these data in your blade.
 See the blade file example below

 ### Submiting permissions can be get by